Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 Module for handling Mathics-style documentation.

-Right now this covers common LaTeX/PDF and routines common to Mathics Django.
-When this code is moved out, perhaps it will include the Mathics Django-specific piece.
+Right now this covers common LaTeX/PDF and routines common to Mathics3 Django.
+When this code is moved out, perhaps it will include the Mathics3 Django-specific piece.
 Mathics' home-grown documentation system.